We're back. Rebuilt payments. More ways to get paid. First month 80% off. Claim →

 Deel is the leader, but it is not the only fit

 If you are a US company paying contractors around the world, Deel is the name you hit first, and for good reason.
+For the wider picture of how US firms are handling this in 2026, see the state of US companies paying global contractors.
 It has the broadest country coverage, the most recognizable brand among contractors themselves, and a deep self-service portal.
 For a large, steady global roster, it is a sensible default.

 But “category leader” and “right fit for you” are not the same thing.
 Deel’s contractor management runs on a per-seat monthly fee, listed starting at $49 per contractor per month on deel.com/pricing as of May 2026.
-That model rewards steady headcount and quietly punishes a roster that comes and goes, because the seat keeps billing whether the contractor worked that month or not.
+Most contractor platforms use the same per-seat model, so the real comparison is not flat versus per-seat.
+It is which per-seat price comes with a published FX margin and which adds one quietly on every payout.

 So the real question is not “Deel or not Deel.”
 It is “which tool matches how my roster actually behaves and what compliance work I want handled.”
 This guide walks the main Deel alternatives for a US payer in 2026, with every competitor figure read from that vendor’s own live page and dated.
 Pricing changes, so check the live page before you sign.